-Increasing engagement on the CNN mobile app
+Increasing trust & engagement on the CNN app

-Increasing engagement on the CNN mobile app
+Increasing trust & engagement on the CNN app

 2025 - Consumer App Design